typelevel/Laika/docs/using-laika/templates.md

 ### Default Template per Directory

-The most convenient way is to simply add a file with the name `default.template.html` to the directory containing your text markup documents.
+The most convenient way is to simply add a file with the name `default.template.<suffix>` (e.g. `default.template.html`) to the directory containing your text markup documents.
 This template is then used for all documents in this directory and its subdirectories, unless it is overridden by either a different default template in one of the subdirectories or by explicitly specifying a template in one of the text markup documents.

 ### Explicit Template per Document